jayedrashid/Photoshop-Design-Notes/README.md

 - Lasso Tool to subtract the selection precisely.
 - then choose Select And Mask from options bar.
 - then we get many tools on left.
 On right Smart Radius checked to fine tune animal fur.
-- then go adjustment layer panel >> Hue/Saturation then go to properties and change Saturation.Properties >> Mask >> Invert.
+- then go adjustment layer panel >> Hue/Saturation then go to properties and change Saturation.
+Then go Properties >> Mask >> Invert.

 <h2 align="center">Drop Shadow</h2>